 However, later that year, voters in Washington, D.C. were disheartened.
 Their license plates read "taxation without representation" for a reason; although voters approved a medical marijuana initiative by a 69 percent vote, Congress blocked it, without offering rationale.

 In 2003, the United States Government received a patent for medical marijuana – specifically "for the therapeutic use of cannabinoids as antioxidants and neuroprotectants."

-In the aptly named "Senate Bill 420," California placed limits on the amount of medicinal cannabis a patient could have.
-Patients and their caregivers could own six mature or 12 immature plants for home growth or have eight ounces of weed in their possession.
+In the aptly named "Senate Bill 420," California placed limits on the amount of medicinal cannabis a medical consumer could have.
+Cardholders and their caregivers could own six mature or 12 immature plants for home growth or have eight ounces of weed in their possession.

 Vermont's governor approved an act to allow medicinal cannabis for people with severe illnesses, making the state the ninth to do so.

 In November 2004, Montana joined the ranks of MMJ-approved states as number 10.
 The initiative passed by 62 percent and took effect that day.

 Though California was the first state to pass legalized MMJ, it was far from perfect in the history of medical marijuana timeline.
 In 2005, California suspended its ID card program following the Angel v.
 Raich case.
 The Supreme Court ruled that the possession and cultivation of weed – regardless of state legislation – is still a federal offense.
 In response, California temporarily pulled the plug on their program.

 It was reinstated 10 days later.
 The state attorney general found that state employees could not be prosecuted for issuing the federally illicit ID cards.
 Thankfully, Californian medical consumers were able to still sign up and receive legitimate ID cards.